 I have been with Oceanbites since its beginning.
 Carrie McDonough (Oceanbites Editor-in-Chief) had just returned from ComSciCon and emailed the student listserv at the Graduate School of Oceanography to see if anyone was interested in starting an oceanography-based blog.
 I instantly jump on-board and by mid-September 2013, Oceanbites was live!

 Oceanbites has been an amazing experience; I was able to stay current with literature all the while reading about other oceanography topics that would otherwise be over my head.
-I feel like I have become not just a better writer, but a better communicator and editor!
+I feel like I have become not just a better writer, but since I went through the process of learning how to become a book editor, I also became a better communicator and editor!
 I have given guest lectures on blogging, I kept a blog throughout my post-doctoral research to keep the community involved in my work, and have even met some of the other Oceanbites writers whom I never would have met otherwise.

 However, all great things must come to an end.
 I am now the Research Coordinator for the Delaware National Estuarine Research Reserve were I have transitioned from academia to state government.
 I love my new position and am involved in many research projects from topics including microplastics, derelict crab pots, and nekton.

 Between finishing up my post-doc work, publishing some of my lingering graduate school work, and my new position, my workload has finally reached the point where I could no longer dedicate the time needed for Oceanbites.